spotlightpa/poor-richard/content/news/2021-08-12-SPLCOVEVENTXX.md

 +++
 arc-id = "FMJDMM2FWZAJFATKOWXPSUH4IM"
 blurb = "On Wednesday, Aug.
-25 at noon, join Spotlight PA for a free Q&A on Pennsylvania’s response to the surge in COVID-19 cases and what you need to know going into the fall." byline = "Spotlight PA Staff" description = "On Wednesday, Aug.
-25 at noon, join Spotlight PA for a free Q&A on Pennsylvania’s response to the surge in COVID-19 cases and what you need to know going into the fall." image = "external/br6bvtdwm3z3tbyj1fxb56ygxg.jpeg" image-credit = "Fred Adams / For Spotlight PA" image-description = "The state is launching initiatives to urge Pennsylvanians to get vaccinated, including setting up vaccine booths at county fairs."
+25 at noon, Spotlight PA held a free Q&A on Pennsylvania’s response to the surge in COVID-19 cases and what you need to know going into the fall." byline = "Spotlight PA Staff" description = "On Wednesday, Aug.
+25 at noon, Spotlight PA held a free Q&A on Pennsylvania’s response to the surge in COVID-19 cases and what you need to know going into the fall." image = "external/br6bvtdwm3z3tbyj1fxb56ygxg.jpeg" image-credit = "Fred Adams / For Spotlight PA" image-description = "The state is launching initiatives to urge Pennsylvanians to get vaccinated, including setting up vaccine booths at county fairs."